 Fund That Flip

-Fund That Flip is a fintech company that launched in 2014 out of frustration with the status quo of slow, unreliable capital and gate-keeping into real estate investment deals.
+Fund That Flip (now known as Upright) is a fintech company that launched in 2014 out of frustration with the status quo of slow, unreliable capital and gate-keeping into real estate investment deals.
 While headquartered in Cleveland, Fund That Flip has a distributed team with some full-time remote employees around the globe, some hybrid in Cleveland with flexibility of in-office schedule.
 The company also has an unlimited PTO policy, so if you need to take time off for something, you can totally do that.
 They have other great benefits like their revamped parental leave policy and learning and development budget.
 Fund that Flip is always focused on maintaining culture as they grow and building a great place to work.

 Based in Ann Arbor, AdAdapted is a marketing tech startup that helps CPG engage with their audience and get insight into how consumers interact with their ads.
 The company has a fast-paced culture that is based on working hard, but team members also enjoy quite a bit of flexibility.
 The team gets full accountability over their schedule and can create their own fluid pace between work and personal time.
 They also offer flex PTO as well.

 Stansbury Weaver is a new startup-focused — and startup-minded — law firm in Columbus that’s killing the billable hour.
 They operate like a tech company which helps their employees enjoy more meaningful benefits like work-life balance and flexibility.
 Stansbury Weaver employees are able to work from the office or remotely from home or while traveling.
 They also offer unlimited PTO and do not require employees to start and end working at a certain time.
 This allows flexibility for employees with kiddos in the summer, or just to maintain a better work-life balance depending on what works best for each of their individual employees.